lucy-sha512/archethic-docs/docs/learn/cryptography.md

 ## Quantum-Safe

+The non-disclosure characteristic of public keys combined with the necessity to simultaneously possess many temporary private keys in order to generate a transaction should make it far more difficult for a quantum computer to "break" private keys.

 ### Non-Discolure of public keys

 Archethic [TransactionChains](/learn/transaction-chain) uses a non-disclosure mechanism of public keys using chains of cryptography.